Skip to Content

 Their knowledge of the forest can also be contributed to the creation and development of tourist areas in the heart of the forest for the advancement of ecotourism..

-Food security of Indigenous peoples
+Food security of indigenous peoples